About KU Edwards Campus

 Courses at KU Edwards earn the same credit as those taught on the main campus in Lawrence, Kan.
 Because the University of Kansas enjoys a national and international reputation, our students can be sure their hard work will pay off no matter where their career takes them.

-KU Edwards Campus is also home to KU Professional & Continuing Education, a leading provider of professional education programming, workforce training and lifelong enrichment serving Kansas City and beyond.
+KU Edwards Campus is also home to KU Lifelong & Professional Education, a leading provider of professional education programming, workforce training and lifelong enrichment serving Kansas City and beyond.

 Starting in fall 2016, the campus broadened its reach by offering courses for selected programs in Leavenworth, Kan.
 Learn more.